Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get detailed information about a specific LOINC code.'
-It lists specific attributes (full name, component, property, timing, system, scale type, method) that distinguish it from sibling tools like loinc_search (search) and loinc_panels (panels).
+The description clearly states 'Get detailed information about a specific LOINC code' — a specific verb and resource.
+It enumerates the exact fields returned (full name, description, component, property, timing, system, scale type, method), which distinguishes it from siblings like loinc_search or loinc_answers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.